frlinw/modelize/README.md

   data () {
     return {
-      // Create a new empty user
+      // Create a new user with default values
       user: User.build(),
-      // Create an empty collection of availables plans
+      // Create an empty collection of your app plans
       plans: Plan.buildCollection()
     }
   },